redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	  selector:
 	    app: echoserver

-Verify the readiness of all the resources:
+Verify the readiness of all resources:

 	oc get all -n my-projects